theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/extraction-parameters.md

-The following section describes the extraction parameters that can be changed in the "Run Extraction" dialogue.
+The following section describes the parameters that can be defined under "Runtime Parameters" in the "Run Extraction" dialogue.

 ![Extraction parameters](/img/content/xu/xu_run_extraction_param_gen_2.png){:class="img-responsive"}

-To open the "Run Extraction" window, select an extraction in the List of Extractions in the Designer Main Window Overview and click
+To open the "Run Extraction" dialogue, select an extraction in the List of Extractions in the Designer Main Window Overview and click
 **[Run]** (see details in [Running an extraction](../getting-started/run-an-extraction)).

-### Subsection "Parameters" Tab "Extraction"
+### Subsection "Runtime Parameters" Tab "Extraction"

 The amount of the parameters depends on the extraction type and destination. e.g., **decimalSeparator** is a parameter specific to CSV destination.